vineet-ld/masterdrive-api/README.md

 * Download NodeJS and NPM from the following link: https://nodejs.org/en/
 * Double click the installer file and follow the instructions to complete the setup
-* Check if Node.js and NPM has been installed successfully.
+* Check if Node.js and NPM have been installed successfully.
 Type the following command in your terminal window:
 ```
     node -v
 ```